 Open source version features

-Both Standard Edition and Kernel-enhanced Edition support all features provided by open source Elasticsearch.
-In the two editions, the advanced features of open source Elasticsearch of the Platinum edition are free of charge.
+Each Alibaba Cloud Elasticsearch edition supports all features provided by open source Elasticsearch, and the advanced features of open source Elasticsearch of the Platinum edition are free of charge.
 This section describes the feature changes in different versions:

 V7.16, V7.10, and V6.7 clusters are of Kernel-enhanced Edition.
 These clusters use the deeply optimized kernel AliES.
 This enables the clusters to provide enhancements based on open source features.
 For more information, see Features supported by Kernel-enhanced Edition.